-Also known as Mosi Oa-Tunya, or "The Smoke That Thunders", it indeeds lives up to its name with waterfalls spanning a kilometer and a half, and water plunging 100m down into the Zambezi river.
-This picture was taken from a helicopter ride but the views are pretty spectacular from all angles, although I preferred the Zimbabwean side of the falls vs the Zambian side. »Read More
+Also known as Mosi Oa-Tunya, or “The Smoke That Thunders”, Victoria Falls indeed lives up to its name with waterfalls spanning a kilometer and a half, and water plunging 100m down into the Zambezi river.
+This picture was taken from a helicopter ride but the views are pretty spectacular from all angles, although I preferred the Zimbabwean side of the falls vs the Zambian side.

 It’s no mystery the nicest beaches in the world are nestled in the Indian Ocean.
 Thankfully, one half of Africa’s coastline is Indian Ocean.
 I was fortunate enough to visit some of the most beautiful and isolated beaches in the world.
 Obviously, I didn’t see them all, and there may be more beautiful ones in Africa (never made it to Seychelles or Mauritius) but this is just from what I saw!

 Okay so most people would probably choose Clifton or Camps Bay to represent South Africa but I wanted to go with something out of the ordinary.
 Sardinia Bay, near Port Elizabeth is one of many off the beaten path garden route and wild coast beaches in South Africa.
 I thought this one was the most stunning as the water is still warm enough to swim in (they are not so in Cape Town), and dramatic sand dunes lead right into the water. »Read More